fiuxxed/fiuxxed-autotyper/README.md

 ⚠️ This project is in beta — bugs are expected.
 If you find one, please report it in the Issues tab.

-🔄 This app is actively updated — always check for the latest release before using.
+🔄 This app is actively updated — always check for the latest release before using again.
+There is some cool stuff being added so be in check !

 🔓 Fully open source, small project, but if you find it useful, share it.
 Just don't skid it and call it yours (Yes im talking to you Epstein.)